hpc-maths/samurai/docs/source/reference/bc.rst

 Here, we capture the origin cell and its right neighbour, which is the ghost cell we want to populate.
 Refer to section :ref:`stencil configuration <stencil-configuration>` for more detail on how to build a stencil.

-The parameters of the `apply` method are fixed and as follows:
+The parameters of the function returned by `get_apply_function` are fixed and as follows:

 - `f` is the field where the boundary conditions are applied (where the ghosts will be updated).
 - `cells` is of type `std::array<samurai::Cell, stencil_size>`.
 It is the array of cells captured by the stencil.